 With more than 3,200 miles of interstate highways crisscrossing our state and our economic dependence on the petroleum and transit industries, Texas roadways host significant large truck traffic year around.
-At the Nava Law Group, our Houston truck accident attorneys know that the more truck traffic on our roadways, the greater potential for life-threatening accidents to occur.
+At the Nava Law Group, P.C., our Houston truck accident attorneys know that the more truck traffic on our roadways, the greater potential for life-threatening accidents to occur.

 Severe injuries can lead to long-term medical care that is expensive and exhausting, taking you away from work and a regular paycheck for weeks, months, or even years.
 In some cases, Houston truck accidents and their serious injuries can keep you from returning to work completely, leaving your family with critical financial hardships.

 If you have been hurt in one of these dangerous crashes, our Houston truck accident attorneys want to help you and your family hold the negligent driver, trucking company, truck manufacturer, or combination of parties, responsible for the financial recovery you deserve.

 How Many People Are Hurt Or Killed In Truck Accidents Each Year in Texas?

 The State of Texas had more fatal truck accidents in Houston than any other state in the country last year, resulting in over 620 deaths over a 12-month period.

 The National Highway Traffic Safety Administration reported an average of 500,000 large truck accidents last year across the United States, resulting in:

 Truck accidents can cause catastrophic injuries that require long-term medical care and significant time away from work, which results in the average cost of a commercial truck accident totaling nearly $60,000.